SeijuuroShin6/1stID/README.md

-A software developer Portfolio, I designed and I'll put in sale on Envato.
+I create and designed this software developer Portfolio.
+That I'll put in sale on Envato.